 Once you’ve found an appropriate name, you can put a hold on it for 120 days with the state.
-Or, you can let ZenBusiness take care of it for you with our hassle-free name reservation service.

 While you’re at it, this is the time to pick out the perfect domain name to start building your online presence.
 Use our domain name registration service to free up your time to work on other things.